Shruti8196/Machine_Learning/README.md

-## DSCI_552 (Machine Learning for Data Science)

 #### Description
-ractical applications of machine learning techniques to real-world problems.
+Practical applications of machine learning techniques to real-world problems.
 Uses in data mining and recommendation systems and for building adaptive user interfaces.

 #### Homeworks
 These following code are my homework source code.